bioSandMan/gmx514/README.md

 # gmx514
 This repo contains the files and programs (snippets and full code) for my PhD thesis.

-Clone the github repo somewhere on your local drivey ou will want to do this on a system with a gui since the jupyter notebook is an html app
+Clone the github repo somewhere on your local drive you will want to do this on a system with a gui since the jupyter notebook is an html app

 `git clone https://github.com/bioSandMan/gmx514.git`